OggiDanailov/class_January_2018/week3/day1/day1.md

 •   Add one more attribute and one more method to it
 •   Try to access these attributes and methods on both an already created instance and a brand new instance of the object using super keyword
+- finally, write the same thing as constructor function